"as many as 30 percent of children and young adults will experience an anxiety disorder in their lifetime."

 Yes.
 Fortunately, how meditation works is to soothe the symptoms related to problematic disorders.
 Kids meditations have the same effects as adult meditations.
 Even short, easy meditation for beginners can have astoundingly positive effects.
 A recent study from The Journal of Positive Psychology found that just 15 minutes of meditation had similar positive effects to a full day off on vacation.

-Types of Meditation for Kids
+Types of Meditation for Children

 Meditation for Sleep(Sleep Meditation): These meditations are softer and extra soothing.
 Often featuring a meditation with music, they are made to calm the mind and body for sleep.